HOW TO APPLY

 4

-Elective Courses within student's emphasis (maximum of 3 cr. of EIND 592 OR 598 – not both), see IMSE approved elective list.
+Elective Courses within student's emphasis (maximum of 3 cr. of EIND 592 OR 598 – not both), see IMSE elective list.
 Additional electives at discretion of advisor.

 17